jeffmak/crispr-cas9-epigenetics/README.md

-# Sample scripts accompanying "Comprehensive computational analysis of epigenetic descriptors affecting CRISPR-Cas9 off-target activity"
+# Code accompanying "Comprehensive computational analysis of epigenetic descriptors affecting CRISPR-Cas9 off-target activity"

 This Github repository contains sample Python scripts and CSV datasets for running the XGBoost and CNN models produced in the paper "Comprehensive computational analysis of epigenetic descriptors affecting CRISPR-Cas9 off-target activity".